iraiosub/riboseq-flow/README.md

 ### Read trimming and filtering options

-- `--skip_trimming` skip the adapter and quality trimming step
+- `--skip_preprocessing` skip the adapter and quality trimming and legnth filtering step
 - `--adapter_threeprime` sequence of 3' adapter (equivalent to -a in `cutadapt`) (default: `AGATCGGAAGAGC`)
 - `--adapter_fiveprime` sequence of 5' adapter (equivalent to -g in `cutadapt`)
 - `--times_trimmed` number of times a read will be adaptor trimmed (default: `1`)